jlpteaching/ECS201C-Spring2019/HW1/HW1.md

 For this assignment, you will use the GNU implementation of OpenMP that is already installed on amarillo.
 You can find a good [introduction to OMP from LLNL](https://computing.llnl.gov/tutorials/openMP/) which explains both the basic concepts and complex use cases.
 Remember to
-  - Include omp.h in all the source files that use OpenMP directives or library calls.
   - Use the flag -fopenmp for compilation and linking of your source files.

 ## Programming Task: Ocean Simulation